exorde-labs/TestnetProtocol/docs/tokenomics.md

 # Token Sale: Opens on February 15th, 2023

-**The Exorde Token Sale is expected to take place Feb 15th at 9 am UTC.**
+**The Exorde Token Sale is expected to take place on Feb 15th at 9 am UTC.**

 The Token Sale is, by necessity, compliant with AML/KYC regulations.
 The sale will be conducted on a dedicated Public Sale page at sale.exorde.network.
 The sale will accept only USDC, USDT, and DAI, all ERC20 tokens on Ethereum.

-**The Exorde Network Token (EXD) is  a 18-decimal, standard, supply-capped ERC20 token on Ethereum.**
+**The Exorde Network Token (EXD) is an 18-decimal, standard, supply-capped ERC20 token on Ethereum.**
 The EXD token is to be deployed soon.
-It will last at most 1 month, by default, but this can be extended by Exorde Labs, if necessary.
+It will last by default 1 month, if the sale does not close before, but this duration can be extended.

-**User will be able to pass the KYC before the start date, to be ready for the start date.**
+*Users will be able to pass the KYC before the start date, to be ready for the start date.*

 **The EXD Public Token Sale is a 3-Tiered Dollar-based Token Sale.
 The Tiers are automatically activated when a previous Tier is complete.
 FIRST COME FIRST SERVED.**
 *      Tier 1 = $0.33/EXD for the first 0.5 million (500 000) EXD tokens sold
 *      Tier 2 = $0.34/EXD for the next 1.5 million (1 500 000) EXD tokens sold
 *      Tier 3 = $0.35/EXD for the last 10 million (10 000 000) EXD tokens sold.
- **Total EXD sold (to be deposited in contract initially) = 12 000 000 EXD tokens.
-Twelve million.**
+ **Total EXD sold (in the Public Sale): 12 000 000 EXD tokens.
+(6% of the total supply)**

-* All buyers must be whitelisted by Exorde Labs, according to their KYC verification done on exorde.network
+* **All buyers must be whitelisted (by going through a user-friendly standard KYC process, by sumsub.com)**
 * All buyers are limited to $50k ($50 000),  fifty thousand dollars of purchase, overall (they can buy multiple times).
 * A tier ends when all tokens have been sold.
 * If tokens remain unsold after the sale, Exorde Labs can withdraw the remaining tokens & allocate them for future sales (or to protocol development).